2412 University Boulevard,

 2 people favorited this theater

 In the late-1960’s Houston needed yet another roadshow venue besides the Tower Theatre and the Alabama Theatre.
 If I recall correctly, “Chitty Chitty Bang Bang” was the first roadshow film to play there.
 Probably because the theatre was in the Rice University/West University area, the Interstate Theatre Corporation chose the Village Theatre to revamp into a first-run, (sometimes) roadshow theatre.
-I left Houston in the mid-1970’s, and the theatre was closed shortly after.
+I left Houston in the mid-1970’s, and the theatre was closed in 1987.

 Just login to your account and subscribe to this theater